 Together with its owner, City of Helsinki, the Port of Helsinki is committed to implementing the Carbon-neutral Helsinki action plan.

-The programme, which operates on a tangible level, contains dozens of different measures to promote carbon neutrality.
+The carbon-neutral port programme, first published in 2019, operates on a tangible level and contains dozens of different measures to promote carbon neutrality.
 Decisive implementation of the programme is a joint effort by the entire Port of Helsinki.